dyne/tomb/README.md

 [![Build Status](https://travis-ci.org/dyne/Tomb.svg?branch=master)](https://travis-ci.org/dyne/Tomb)

-# Breaking news (literally)

-Those who upgraded the ZSh interpreter to version 5.3 (released very recently) will have problems opening tombs.
-[This problem is known](https://github.com/dyne/Tomb/issues/232) and will be fixed soon.
-There is no data loss for your tombs, of course.
-Meanwhile we advise to downgrade ZSh to 5.2.

 # What is Tomb, the crypto undertaker?

 Tomb aims to be a free and open source system for easy encryption and